felipecao/pact-sample/README.md

 * `pactVerify`: verifies all configured pacts against the producer;
 * `pactVerify_StatusEndpoint`: only verifies `StatusEndpoint` pact compliance;

-To make it simple, we'll just run `./gradlew pactVerify` on the producer project.
+To make it simple, we'll just run `./gradlew pactVerify` on the producer project, and there you go, you have producer and consumer signing a pact :)

-And you'll see the test fails with an error message saying something like "$.currentDateTime -> Expected '2017-06-27T13:54:29.214' but received '2017-06-28T11:21:19.436'"